-ARPA is clearly coercive by that standard.
-In NFIB v.
-Sebelius, the threatened "loss of over 10 percent of a State's overall budget" was "surely beyond" the constitutional line.
+There can be no serious question that ARPA is coercive.
+In NFIB, the threatened "loss of over 10 percent of a State's overall budget" was "surely beyond"

+the constitutional line.
 Id. at 582, 585.
-Here, the \$195 billion available to States and the District of Columbia eclipses that by a wide margin.
-The amount available to plaintiff Mississippi, for instance, is equivalent to more than 30% of the State's 2021 budget.3 The amount available to Arizona is equivalent to about 40% of that State's general fund budget.4 Kentucky and Tennessee each will receive amounts equal to roughly one fifth of their respective general fund revenues for the preceding year.
-Kentucky, 2021 WL 4394249, at 4.
-Indeed, the total amount available is equivalent to a whopping 20% of the annual state tax collections of state governments.5 As in NFIB v.
-Sebelius, the sheer amount of money at issue "leaves the States with no real option but to acquiesce."
+Here, the \$195.3 billion available to States and the District of Columbia eclipses that by any measure.
+It is equivalent to a whopping 20% of the annual state tax collections of state governments-including plaintiff States Kentucky and Tennessee, which each will receive amounts equal to roughly one fifth of their respective general fund revenues for the preceding year.
+See Pltfs.'Mot. for Summ.
+J. 31-32.2 For some States, the impact is even greater.
+The money available to Arizona, for instance, is equivalent to about 40% of its general fund budget.
+See Complaint ¶11, Arizona v.
+Yellen, No. 2:21-cv-00514-DJH (filed Mar.
+25, 2021).
+And in Mississippi, it is nearly 30% of its 2021 budget.3 As in NFIB, the sheer amount of money at issue "leaves the States with no real option but to acquiesce."
 567 U.S. at 582.

 Numbers alone do not tell the whole story.
-Over the past year and a half, the COVID-19 pandemic has forced the whole world to endure extreme economic hardship.
-Entire industries shut down for months on end, while others operated with reduced hours and customer capacities, all under the continued pressure of supply
+Over the past year, the COVID-19 pandemic has forced the whole world to endure extreme economic hardship.
+Entire industries shut down for months on end, while others operated with reduced hours and customer capacities, all under the pressure of supply chain constraints.
+Thousands of Americans lost their jobs, had to forgo higher education, and have been crushed by medical bills related to COVID-19 treatments.